13 February 2024

 The Bene Gesserit and the Manipulation of Myth

-The Bene Gesserit represent a more calculated use of religion.
-Their Missionaria Protectiva program is a form of cultural imperialism, designed to manipulate indigenous beliefs for their own protective ends.
-A pivotal example is the prophecy of the Lisan al-Gaib, or the "Voice from the Outer World," which Lady Jessica leverages upon her arrival on Arrakis.
+The Bene Gesserit represent a far more cynical, highly calculated use of religion.
+Their Missionaria Protectiva program is a terrifying form of cultural imperialism.
+It is specifically designed to seed and manipulate indigenous beliefs across the galaxy for their own protective and political ends.

-Herbert uses the Bene Gesserit to explore the idea that religion can be engineered and deployed as a tool of control, a theme that resonates with historical instances of religious manipulation.
+This ruthless strategy perfectly underscores the Bene Gesserit's terrifying long term planning and their deep, academic understanding of the power of myth to shape societal structures.
+Herbert uses the Sisterhood to explicitly explore the idea that religion can be entirely engineered and deliberately deployed as a weapon of mass control.
+This is a dark theme that heavily resonates with countless historical instances of religious manipulation and crusades.

 dune theme free will and fate